andrew-a-hale/ABN.jl/README.md

 # ABN Microservice
 A small project to learn Julia.
 This microservice has the following features;
 - Validate ABNs
-- Generate ABNs
+- Create ABNs from ACNs or from random seed
-- Convert ACN to ABN

 Details about the check digit algorithm are from https://abr.business.gov.au/Help/AbnFormat
 Details to generate a ABN are from https://stackoverflow.com/questions/15503188/how-to-generate-an-australian-abn-number